recogito/plugin-reconciliation-service/README.md

 # plugin-reconciliation-service

-Use a Reconciliation Service API endpoint as a tag source in Recogito Studio projects
+Use a Reconciliation Service API endpoint as a tag source in Recogito Studio projects.

+## Development

+- Run `npm install`
+- Run `npm link @recogito/studio-sdk`